Topic "Mental Health" in Dari - total 49 documentsTitle: Are you on a treatment order?

 Summary: These translated resources provide information on the Mental Health Complaints Commissioner, an independant, specialist complaints organisation created by the Mental Health Act 2014.
 The information sheet outlines who the organisation is, how to make complaints, what happens when a complaint is made and the lawful right to speak up or complain about a public mental health service.

-Title: Mental health services
+Title: Mental health services in Victoria

 Summary: This subtitled video provides information on the range of mental health support services available in Victoria 24 hours a day, seven days a week.
 It outlines how these services can provide treatment, information, tools and advice on how to deal with a range of mental health issues.

 Title: Mindful meditation guides in Arabic and Dari

 Summary: Smiling Minds, Community Hubs and Scanlon Foundation have developed fact sheets and apps about mindful meditation.